This reading sample gets steamy, so be warned.

 [What you don’t know is bigger than you. – Creole Proverb]

-The night was still young.
+he night was still young.
 A fais do do was in full swing.
 Julien gazed at the clock on the mantle in Charlet’s grande salle.
 Half past midnight.
 Marie-Marie was either sleeping or waiting for him to return.
 As soon as she saw he had planned on leaving, she had run to the door and called out to him before he reached the stairs.
 It pleased him to see that his new bride, although fearful of consummating their marriage, wanted him near.
 Twice while he had stood at the top of the stairs, he thought of going back into the room and sleeping in bed beside her like he would have a sister.
 Knowing it would be too hard to keep his hands off of her, and wanting her to calm, because only then would she realize he had no intentions of hurting her, he bade her back inside and walked away.

 Up until the past few minutes, he had been able to sit in the corner without anyone pestering him.
 The salle was now filled with partygoers who sought attention from anyone near.
 Leaving the party behind, he was pleased to see one of the servants standing in the door of the dining room to grant the requests of the mansion’s guests.
 His overcoat was brought down.
 The servant had even tried to help him into it, but he sent her away with a flick of his wrist.
 Guests nodded and bid him adieu as he made his way out the front door.

 A salty, cool breeze rolled its way up the street from the Mississippi.
 Madam Cosette’s brothel was not too far away.
 As he walked, he remembered the night he first met Marie-Marie.
-Ill-dressed and standing in the rain, it was obvious she had run away from home.
+Ill dressed and standing in the rain, it was obvious she had run away from home.
 Rarely were women seen without a male escort.
 The reason she was alone was similar to other women who had found the courage to be on the streets of the Vieux Carré alone.

 Yellow fever visited New Orléans every year.
 Her mother was first in the family to die.
 Days later her father, and then her older sister.
 The loss of her two brothers within a day apart ended her financial security.
-It had been the men in her family who had secured work on a plantation in St. Martin.
-The owner of the small not yet prosperous estate could not afford to pay a white woman for work that one of his six slaves could do for free.
+It had been the men in her family that had secured work on a plantation in St. Martin.
+The owner of the small not yet prosperous estate could not afford to pay a white woman for work one of his six slaves could do for free.
 The options she had were few.
-With no other family here in América, it was either marry in haste or give herself over to the Urseline nuns.
+With no other family in América, it was either marry in haste or give herself over to the Urseline nuns.

 Julien had asked two questions.
 Are you hungry?
 Can I take you some place warm?
 Thanking him for his kindness, she permitted him to lead her to his family’s mansion on Rue Royal.
 The servants were stunned to see he had brought a woman into the house, and more stunned when a bath and food had been ordered up to his mother’s old boudoir.
 From the moment he had laid eyes on her, he knew he would marry her.